Kev1ar/COMP2110-web-portal/report.md

 The end result of working on all tasks incrementally for the project, was an early completion of the functionality of the web page.
 This outcome provided the team with additional time to focus on the project's styling in the later half of the assignment.

-- Acquiring practice and expereince while working on individual components of the assignment.
+- Acquiring practice and experience while working on individual components of the assignment.
 - The ability to divide the workload effectively among team members.
 - Observing how theoretical knowledge and classroom teachings translated into practical application within the project.

 ---

 ## Individual Reflection

----

 ### 47416084 Gian-Luca Battaglia LucaKBattaglia - Currency Converter Widget